Maradana railway station

 Maradana Railway Station (මරදාන දුම්රිය ස්ථානය, மருதானை ரயில் நிலையம்) is a major rail hub in Colombo, Sri Lanka.
 The station is served by Sri Lanka Railways, with many inter-city and commuter trains entering each day.
 It is the terminus of several intercity trains.

 Maradana is home to the suburban-Colombo network's centralised traffic control centre.

 History

-When the railways first opened in Ceylon (Sri Lanka) in 1864, trains terminated at Colombo Terminus Station, a now-retired station near Maradana.
+When the railways first opened in Ceylon (Sri Lanka) in 1864, trains terminated at Colombo Terminus railway station, a now-retired station near Maradana.
 In 1906, a project was launched to reorganise the railway within the Colombo area.
 Colombo Terminus Station was closed and replaced by the new Maradana Station.

-Fort Railway Station was opened in 1917, as a new central station for Colombo.
+Fort railway station was opened in 1917, as a new central station for Colombo.
 Today, Maradana and Fort are the primary rail gateways to Colombo.

 Location

-Maradana Station is in Maradana, located next to the Elphinstone Theatre and near the Maradana Railway Yards.
+Maradana Station is in Maradana, located next to the Elphinstone Theatre and near the Maradana railway yards.
 Colombo Fort Station is a couple kilometres away from Maradana Station.